 Ampacity is defined as the measurement of how much electrical current can flow through an electrical wire safely.
 This ampacity should match the circuit size, meaning the circuit breaker or fuse that protects it.
-Speaking of that, remember to calculate the circuit load at no more than 80% of the circuit protection.
+Speaking of that, remember to calculate the circuit load at no more than 80 percent of the circuit protection.
 That would mean that a 20-amp circuit should not be loaded more than 16 amps safely.
 Let's think of a motor on this same circuit that has a startup amperage larger than that of the run ampacity.
-This practice leaves plenty of startup amperage left over, that being 20% or 4 amps, to get the motor spinning.
-This is also true with many appliances in your home that use compressors and motors to cool like refrigerators and freezer.
+This practice leaves plenty of startup amperage left over, that being 20 percent or 4 amps, to get the motor spinning.
+This is also true with many appliances in your home that use compressors and motors to cool like refrigerators and freezers.

 Appliances are marked with a tag that informs you of the maximum wattage (load) that it takes to run.
 The maximum wattage of the appliance should never exceed the maximum wattage rating of the circuit it is connected to.
 If it does, a dedicated circuit should be run that is capable of handling the load.
 You want to avoid overloaded circuits, appliances plugged into extension cords that are too light to handle the load, and appliances plugged into power strips that are unable to handle the load.
 These are great instances of potential electrical fires due to the wrong sized extension cords.
 In the event that you don't know, there are special extension cords called appliance cords that are designed to handle the load of appliances.

 One more thing to keep in mind is to select wire that best fits your needs.
 Some wire is stranded, while other wire is solid.
 The solid wire doesn't always pull as easy in conduit with a large number of bends but is much easier to place underwire terminals like those on switches and outlets.